 The bulk of the Security Rule is focused on administrative safeguards.
 Standards include:

-Security Management Process: A covered entity must implement security measures that will help to reduce security vulnerabilities.
+Security Management Process: A covered entity must implement security measures that will help to reduce vulnerabilities.
 A key part of this standard is conducting a thorough HIPAA risk assessment.

-Security Personnel: The rule requires that a Privacy Officer is designated who is responsible for developing and implementing security policies and procedures.
+Security Personnel: The rule requires that a Privacy Officer is designated who is responsible for developing and implementing policies and procedures.

 Information Access Management: This rule focuses on restricting unnecessary access to ePHI and only allowing access to that data when it is appropriate.

 Workforce Training and Security Awareness: This standard requires that employees of the organization complete annual HIPAA training are trained in procedures to safeguard phi and the organization must have and apply sanctions against employees who violate the security procedures.